 Plunket Foundation 1000 Club

-Requires a contribution of $10,000, which is payable over five years.
-Members will have a dedicated relationship manager who can be contacted at any time.
+Membership requires a contribution of $10,000, which is payable over five years.
+Members have a dedicated relationship manager who can be contacted at any time.

 How you can help